Carolyn Goodman

 By Carolyn Goodman

-People often ask me if they can be divorced in DC if they were married outside DC.
+People often ask me if they can file for divorce in DC if they were married in a different state.

 The answer is Yes.